arguiot/arguiot.github.io/_drafts/_posts/catch-errors-after-deployment.md

 Here is the link: [https://github.com/arguiot/Catch](https://github.com/arguiot/Catch "https://github.com/arguiot/Catch")

 The concept is to run a callback when an error happens.
-This callback can submit the error to the developer's server, so his team can analyze it and fix the issue
+This callback can submit the error to the developer's server, so his team can analyze it and fix the issue.